Bill Clark (screenwriter)

-Bill Clark is a former New York Police Department first grade detective and an award-winning television writer and producer.
+Bill Clark (born May 20, 1944) is a former New York Police Department detective and a television writer and producer.
 He was a veteran NYPD Detective First Grade before joining David Milch and Steven Bochco's NYPD Blue in the first season as technical consultant, drawing on his twenty-five years experience with New York undercover and homicide units to ensure that the series accurately and realistically portrayed the work of New York City detectives.
 He went on to win two Emmy Awards, and was also honored with a Writers Guild of America Award, a Peabody Award and two Humanitas Prize.

-Biography
+Early life

-Born in St. John's, Newfoundland, Clark grew up in Brooklyn, New York, in an area now known as Park Slope.
+Born in St. John's, Newfoundland and Labrador on May 20, 1944, Clark grew up in Brooklyn, in an area now known as Park Slope.

-Education

 While on the NYPD, Clark attended the New York Institute of Technology on the G.I.
 Bill, graduating with a B.A. in Criminal Justice.

-Military

-At age 17, Clark joined the United States Army, with tours of duty in Europe and Vietnam as a member of the Infantry Division where he served as a scout dog handler, walking point with his German Shepherd Dog Mox, with the Forty-Sixth Infantry Platoon Scout Dog, Second Battalion, 14th Infantry Regiment.
+At age 17, Clark joined the United States Army, with tours of duty in Europe and Vietnam as a member of the 25th Infantry Division where he served as a scout dog handler, walking point with his German Shepherd Dog Mox, with the Forty-Sixth Infantry Platoon Scout Dog, Second Battalion, 14th Infantry Regiment.

 While in the NYPD he joined the Army Reserve, entering at the rank of Staff Sergeant and retiring in 1989 as a Major.